futuredapp/arkitekt/README.md

 In order to create successful applications, it is highly encouraged to write tests for your application.
 But testing can be tricky sometimes so here are our best practices and utilities that will help you to achieve this goal with this library.

-See [these tests]([https://github.com/thefuntasty/mvvm-android](https://github.com/thefuntasty/mvvm-android/tree/3.x/example/src/)) in `example` module for more detailed sample.
+See [these tests]([https://github.com/futuredapp/arkitekt](https://github.com/futuredapp/arkitekt/tree/4.x/example/src/)) in `example` module for more detailed sample.

 ## ViewModel testing

-[mvvm-test](#Download) dependency contains utilities to help you with ViewModel testing.
+[core-test](#Download) dependency contains utilities to help you with ViewModel testing.

 `ViewModelTest` that should be used as a base class for view model tests since it contains JUnit rules for dealing with a live data and with RxJava in tests.

-See [these tests]([https://github.com/thefuntasty/mvvm-android](https://github.com/thefuntasty/mvvm-android/tree/3.x/example/src/test/java/com/thefuntasty/mvvmsample/ui/)) in `example` module for more detailed sample of view model testing.
+See [these tests]([https://github.com/futuredapp/arkitekt](https://github.com/futuredapp/arkitekt/tree/4.x/example/src/test/java/app/futured/arkitekt/sample/ui/)) in `example` module for more detailed sample of view model testing.

 ### Events testing